-When Mr. Rayos saw that these debts were keeping Bolt Diesel from taking on new business, and because he was constantly being harassed by multiple merchant cash advance creditors, he knew it was time to find a way out.
-He came to The Lane Law Firm.
+When Mr. Rayos saw that these debts were keeping Bolt Diesel from taking on new business, coupled with the fact that he was constantly being harassed by multiple merchant cash advance creditors, he knew it was time to find a way out.
+That's when he reached out to The Lane Law Firm.

-We were able to immediately connect with him and work to understand his business's position, needs, and timelines.
-With a better understanding of the business, we knew that for Bolt Diesel, a Chapter 11, Subchapter 5 bankruptcy would be the best option.
+The team at The Lane Law Firm was able to immediately connect with him and work to understand his business's position, needs, and timelines.
+With a better understanding of the business, the Firm knew that for Bolt Diesel, a Chapter 11 Subchapter 5 bankruptcy would be the best option.

-While every business requires a different debt relief solution, in the case of Bolt Diesel, Chapter 11 offered a more holistic solution that could combine business restructuring, debt settlement, and more.
+While every business requires a different debt relief solution, in the case of Bolt Diesel, Chapter 11 bankruptcy offered a more holistic solution that combined business restructuring, debt settlement, and more.

-Choosing this type of bankruptcy gave us a strong starting point to getting Bolt Diesel back on its feet.
-While our attorneys worked to put that solution in motion, we also recommended a short-term contract CFO, Bob Wells with B2B CFO, to help Mr. Rayos get his financial reports in order for the filing and identify short-term project financing with reasonable terms.
+Choosing this type of bankruptcy gave the Firm a strong starting point to getting Bolt Diesel back on its feet.
+While the attorneys worked to put that solution in motion, they also recommended a short-term contract CFO: Bob Wells with B2B CFO.
+Mr. Wells was able to help Mr. Rayos get his financial reports in order for the filing and identify short-term project financing with reasonable terms.

-By attacking Bolt Diesel's challenges from all angles — legal and debt restructuring support from The Lane Law Firm and Bob Wells — we were able to put a comprehensive, multi-faceted solution into place that put Bolt Diesel back in business.
+By attacking Bolt Diesel's challenges from all angles — legal and debt restructuring support from The Lane Law Firm and Bob Wells — a comprehensive, multi-faceted solution was put into place that put Bolt Diesel back in business.

 The Lane Law Firm Wiped Out 90% of Bolt Diesel's Debt, Enabling Mr. Rayos to Start Fresh.

 Thanks to this multi-faceted approach, The Lane Law Firm was able to wipe out 90% of Bolt Diesel's debt.
-When Mr. Rayos came to us, the business had $362,358.86 in total debt.
-After filing for Chapter 11, Subchapter 5 bankruptcy with The Lane Law Firm, Bolt Diesel ended the process with a responsibility to pay just $32,820.60 in claims.
+When Mr. Rayos came to the Firm, the business had $362,358 in total debt.
+After filing for Chapter 11, Subchapter 5 bankruptcy with The Lane Law Firm, Bolt Diesel ended the process with a responsibility to pay just $32,820 in claims.